-Jailed WSJ reporter Evan Gershkovich arrives at a hearing on extending his detention
+Moscow court extends arrest of jailed WSJ reporter Evan Gershkovich, reports state news agency

-MOSCOW (AP) — Evan Gershkovich, a Wall Street Journal reporter who was detained on espionage charges, arrived at a Moscow court Thursday for a hearing on a motion by the prosecution to extend his arrest.
+MOSCOW (AP) — The arrest of Wall Street Journal reporter Evan Gershkovich on espionage charges has been extended to Nov.
+30, Russian state news agency Tass said.

-Gershkovich arrived at court in a white prison van and was led handcuffed out of the vehicle wearing jeans, sneakers and a shirt.
+Gershkovich arrived at the Moscow court Thursday in a white prison van and was led out handcuffed, wearing jeans, sneakers and a shirt.
+Journalists outside the court were not allowed to witness the proceedings.
+Tass said they were held behind closed doors because details of the criminal case are classified.

+The prosecution had asked to extend his arrest from Aug.
+30. He has appealed against the extensions to his detention.

+A 31-year-old U.S. citizen, Gershkovich was arrested Yekaterinburg while on a reporting trip in late March.
+Russia’s Federal Security Service said Gershkovich, “acting on the instructions of the American side, collected information constituting a state secret about the activities of one of the enterprises of the Russian military-industrial complex.”

-A 31-year-old United States citizen, Gershkovich was arrested in the city of Yekaterinburg while on a reporting trip to Russia in late March.
-He and his employer deny the allegations, and the U.S. government declared him to be wrongfully detained.
-Russian authorities have not provided any evidence to support the espionage charges.
+Gershkovich and his employer deny the allegations, and the U.S. government declared him to be wrongfully detained.
+Gershkovich’s case has been wrapped in secrecy.
+Russian authorities haven’t detailed what — if any — evidence they have gathered to support the espionage charges.

 Earlier in August, U.S. Ambassador to Russia Lynne Tracy made her third visit to Gershkovich and reported that he appeared to be in good health despite challenging circumstances.
 Gershkovich was being held at Moscow’s Lefortovo prison, notorious for its harsh conditions.